tsvetavvasileva/SKAU14TAF/README.md

 ### _List of test cases:_

 - **Home feature**:
-  - Verify a logged user can successfully navigate to an already created by someone else post (navigate to the third post on HomePage).
+  - Verify a logged user can successfully navigate to an already created by someone else post (navigate to the third post displayed on HomePage).

 - **Registration feature**: